-- Pursue with all deliberate speed another collector certification mechanism that ensures collector durability and quality, but allows time-limited provisional collector performance ratings such that new collectors and systems can enter the marketplace within three months of application. - Increase FSEC's collector testing capacity to handle the surge in demand for solar thermal hot water systems.
-Capacity will move from the current 10 collectors per year to 40 collectors per year. - Develop information control system to drastically improve efficiency and accuracy.
+- Pursue with all deliberate speed another collector certification mechanism that ensures collector durability and quality, but allows time-limited provisional collector performance ratings such that new collectors and systems can enter the marketplace within three months of application. - Increase FSEC's collector testing capacity to handle the current and potential future demand for solar thermal hot water systems.
+Capacity will exceed 15 full performance collector tests per year and 15 20 system component tests per year. - Develop information control system to drastically improve efficiency and accuracy.